-When a woman finds a donor through a sperm bank, she does not need a donor agreement.
-Typically called an unknown or known donor, this man will have signed an agreement with the sperm bank and surrendered any parental rights in the process.
-As a result, the woman does not have to worry that this man may later change his mind and try to claim that he is the father and deserves visitation or even custody of the child.
-Even if he does, there is little chance he will have any legal ground to stand on.
+When a person finds a donor through a sperm bank, they do not need a donor agreement.
+Typically called an unknown or known donor, they will have signed an agreement with the sperm bank and surrendered any parental rights in the process.
+As a result, there should not be much concern that this individual may later change their mind and try to claim that they are the parent and deserve visitation or even custody of the child.
+Even if the donor does, there is little chance they will have any legal ground to stand on.

-In contrast, when a woman wishes to become pregnant through a known donor, such as a friend or an acquaintance, there is a greater risk that the donor may later claim a parental relationship to the child.
-In such situations, attorneys highly recommend that a woman consult an attorney and that both she and the prospective donor sign a donor agreement before she begins the process of donor insemination.
-This agreement is designed to define the role and responsibilities, if any, the man will have with the child.
+In contrast, when someone wishes to become pregnant through a known donor, such as a friend or an acquaintance, there is a greater risk that the donor may later claim a parental relationship to the child.
+In such situations, attorneys highly recommend that the person looking to conceive consults an attorney and that both they and the prospective donor sign a donor agreement before beginning the process of donor insemination.
+This agreement is designed to define the role and responsibilities, if any, the donor will have with the child.

 To find out if second-parent adoption is available in your area, see the Second-Parent Adoption article.

 Whichever form you use, it should be noted that this area of the law is extremely fluid, and it is difficult to predict whether a particular judge will honor such an agreement.
-In some situations, for example, men who have signed such agreements have later changed their minds, sought a parental role in the children's lives and judges have granted it - essentially declaring that they were the legal fathers, despite the agreement they signed with the mothers.
+In some situations, for example, donors who have signed such agreements have later changed their minds, sought a parental role in the children's lives and judges have granted it - essentially declaring that they were the legal parent, despite the agreement they signed with the other parent.

 You also should note that donor insemination laws vary from state to state.
 For example, in some states, you are required to be under the care of a physician.
 Your attorney can tell you if this is required where you live.